 I have a fabulous video to upload of riding the bus… but the internet speeds hardly support email and blogging, let alone a video upload!
 I’ll post it when I get back home.

 The Beraca hospital is considered “big” and serves a population somewhere between 35,000 and 70,000 people in the immediate city.
 It is one of only two hospitals in the Northwestern region of Haiti (the other one is in Port-de Paix, a city of 250,000+).
 The population numbers here are, according to the locals, based only on the people that show up for a census, so they are not very accurate.

-This hospital is nothing like Grey’s Anatomy or the hospital you’ve been into in the US or other developed countries.
+This hospital is nothing like Grey’s Anatomy or the hospital you’ve been to in the US or other developed countries.
 It is largely open-air with doors and windows open or broken or missing in many places.
 There is no AC in the heat and humidity.
 The cement construction does help keep things inside from getting much hotter than the ambient air temp outside, but it’s still HOT.
-Things are dirty – people are constantly sweeping and mopping to key the dirt at bay but there are literally crowds of people and it’s a losing uphill battle.
+Things are dirty – people are constantly sweeping and mopping to keep the dirt at bay, but there are literally crowds of people and it’s a losing uphill battle.
 There is a ditch running through the middle of the courtyard area that looks like it should be a nice pretty water feature.
 It’s not.
 It is for rain runoff and, as I have observed a couple times, latrine dumping.

 Despite this, the staff seems to be in good spirits.
 They are hard working.
 My wife is helping with baby deliveries, assisting surgeries, and doing childbirth pain management classes for the nursing staff.

 Then there’s me.
 I am NOT medical.
 I have huge respect for people that love medical sciences but I am not one of those people.
 During our initial meeting with our hosts at the hospital we clarified that I can help but not medically and that I “do computer stuff” professionally.
 Aha!
 They have computers, and so it began.
 I can’t heal people but I can heal computers!